Coping with money worries and job uncertainty

 Our video gives some techniques to help you manage how you are feeling.

 Video: Managing unhelpful thoughts

 Check out our short video to get some practical tips on how you can challenge your thoughts and start to break unhelpful cycles.

-6. Maintain a routine
+6. Create and stick to a routine

 7. Clear your mind